Sane C++ Libraries

 • Decide whether filesystem watcher integration should become an explicit stream/channel-style adapter.

-• Prototype and validate the no-stdlib coroutine shim behind an opt-in macro before moving Await into SCTest.
+• Grow the no-stdlib coroutine shim from isolated probe coverage toward full Await coverage before moving Await into SCTest.

 Statistics